-Bruce Linton, cannabis pioneer and founder/ex-CEO of Canopy Growth (NYSE:CGC), and Kevin O’Leary, Shark Tank‘s “Mr. Wonderful,” were early investors in Mind Medicine.
+Bruce Linton, cannabis pioneer and founder/ex-CEO of Canopy Growth (NASDAQ:CGC), and Kevin O’Leary, Shark Tank‘s “Mr. Wonderful,” were early investors in Mind Medicine.
 Linton is a board director and O’Leary is a silent partner.

 In June 2020, Mind Medicine launched Project Lucy, a commercial drug development program for the treatment of anxiety disorders.
 (Source: “MindMed Launches Project Lucy Focused on LSD Experiential Therapy For Anxiety Disorders,” Mind Medicine (MindMed) Inc, June 4, 2020.)